elbcoast/ECNFeatureToggleBundle/README.md

 The higher the ratio, the more likely the voter will pass.
 A value of 1 will make it pass every time, 0 will make it never pass.

+Additionally, the result of the first check can be bound to the users session.
+This is useful if you need a feature to be persistent across multiple requests.
+To enable this, just set `sticky` to `true`.

 If you want to use this voter, this is the full configuration: